+I had what appeared to be a pretty normal life for a long time.
 I grew up in very rural Arkansas, in the type of place that most people don’t believe exists any more.
-I moved to Huntsville, Alabama, which I would describe as only slightly less conservative than the area around it.
-I have a love-hate relationship with my current hometown and home state.
-I have never been certain that I belonged here.
+I married my college sweetheart, and we moved to Alabama and stayed married for 15 years.
+I would describe Huntsville, Alabama as only slightly less conservative than the area around it.
+I had a love-hate relationship with Alabama for the entire time I lived there.

-I am geeky.
 I am an itinerant writer; my friends both hope I’ll eventually settle down to write The Novel and fear that they’ll show up in it.
-I am a non-religious person in a very Christian part of the country.
 While I have a wide group of friends, I look back and am not sure I have ever been good about letting them into my life.
-I have a few people that I love fiercely, and paradoxically enough, those are the people I write the least about.

 That’s me: extemporaneous, covered in cat fur, and often maddeningly obtuse.